-The item() expression retrieves the current record information in the current loop and [‘Capacity’] provides the field name to retrieve.
-Item()[‘Capacity’] returns a string.
+The item('Apply_to_each') expression retrieves the current record information in the current loop and [‘Capacity’] provides the field name to retrieve.
+Item('Apply_to_each')[‘Capacity’] returns a string.
 To transform a string to an integer (because we need to increment it), we use the int() function.

 There are many other expressions available in flow, and we encourage you to read the flow documentation related to expressions after doing the labs.
 You can start from the following web page, https://Flow.microsoft.com/en-us/blog/use-expressions-in-actions/.